 Intent – What do we want children to learn?

-To create successful computer users who:
+To create successful mathematicians who:

-- Love computing enthusiastically.
+- Love maths enthusiastically.

 - Challenge themselves appropriately.

-- Use vocabulary correctly.
+- Use vocabulary and signs correctly.

 - Give reasons clearly.